CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.1 Laptops.md

 ### 2 2 Theft

 Employees also regularly use their laptops outside the institution.
 The devices are transported in private motor vehicles or public transport, left in other offices in breaks or placed in hotel rooms unguarded.
-Due to these environmental conditions, laptops are naturally exposed to a higher theft risk.
+Due to these environmental conditions, laptops are naturally exposed to higher theft risk.
 If a laptop is stolen, costs for the recovery and for the restoration of a working condition arise.
 Likewise, this could also be disclosed to unauthorized data worthy of protection, which can lead to further damage.
 In many cases, these weigh considerably heavier than the mere material loss of the device.
 ### 2 3 Unsolicited user switching on laptops

-When employees seldom need mobile IT systems, such as infrequent business travel, it is often more convenient to have a few laptops available to many users who are being passed on.
+When employees seldom need mobile IT systems, such as infrequent business travel, it is often more convenient to have a few laptops for many users to pass on.
 However, if the laptop is simply handed over to the next employee during a user change, there is a risk that the device still stores sensitive data and that it is contaminated with malware.
 In addition, after some time is no longer understandable who used the laptop when or who is currently using it.
-The unordered change of user without storage controls and without appropriate documentation can lead to the fact that the laptop is only limited available and residual data on the hard disk can be read without authorization.
+The unordered change of users without memory controls and without corresponding documentation can lead to the fact that the laptop is only limited available and remaining data on the hard disk can be read without authorization.

 ### 2 4 Synchronization error